 Spatial statistics, on the other hand, can be thought of as an extension of traditional statistics involving the "numerical" relationships within and among mapped data layers.
-It focuses on mapping the variation inherent in a data set rather than characterizing its central tendency (e.g., average, standard deviation) and then summarizing the coincidence and correlation of the spatial distributions.
+It focuses on 1) mapping the variation inherent in a data set rather than characterizing its central tendency and 2) summarizing the coincidence and correlation of the spatial distributions.